 The process is pretty straightforward: Just take a picture of the item you sell, upload it with a description, put a price tag, and you’re good to go!
 And since most apps use “proximity shopping technology”, you don’t even have to worry about shipping as your customers might live within a few miles radius.

-We reviewed six apps we consider to be the best available on the US market to buy and sell second hand products and vintage items.
-So if you enjoy window-shopping from the comfort of your couch, searching for vintage accessories as a gift for your best friend, or finding new (innovative) ways to de-clutter your flat, then these apps are just made for you.
+So, if you are based in the US and you enjoy window-shopping from the comfort of your couch, searching for vintage accessories as a gift for your best friend, or finding new (innovative) ways to de-clutter your flat, then these apps are just made for you.

-5 Miles is a really cool and useful app for those who want to buy and sell locally.
+5 Miles is a really cool and useful flea market app for those who want to buy and sell locally.
 It allows you to filter and choose items which are in your neighbourhood and decide if the item you’re looking for is somewhere between 5 and 50 miles away.
+A great alternative to attending swap meets or garage sales.
 This app also has a ‘No Limit’ option, in terms of distance if you don’t mind traveling more than 50 miles to pick up your purchase.

 5 Miles has a very user-friendly sorting functionality: one simply highlights the ‘most relevant’, ‘most recent’, ‘closest’, ‘lowest or highest price’ to have their items sorted accordingly.
 But that’s not all: 5 Miles also sports 4 main categories: For Sale, Service, Housing and Jobs, which makes it quite broad.